rrquizon1/Object_Detection_Quizon/README.md

 # Object Detection using Fast R CNN by Rhodel Quizon

-Beginner friendly repository for object detection.
+Beginner friendly repository for object detection using Fast R CNN.
 To be submitted as requirement 02 for EE298 Second Sem 2021-2022